Does weak quasi-o-minimality behave better than weak o-minimality?: Preliminaries

 \end{Remark}

-\begin{Lemma} Suppose that $T$ is a complete theory and $<$ its $L$-definable linear order, and let $\pi(x)$ be a partial type over $A$. \begin{enumerate}[(i)] \item Suppose that $D\subseteq \Mon$ is $A$-definable.
-If $D$ has finitely many convex components on $\pi(\Mon)$, then each of them is relatively defined by an $A$-instance of some convex $L$-formula.
-In particular, $D\cap \pi(\Mon)$ is relatively defined by a Boolean combination of $A$-instances of initial $L$-formulae. \item Suppose that $E$ is a relatively $A$-definable convex equivalence relation on $\pi(\Mon)$.
+\begin{Lemma} Suppose that $T$ is a complete theory with a definable linear order $<$ and $\Mon\supseteq A$ is its $(\aleph_0+|A|^+)$-saturated model.
+Let $\pi(x)$ be a partial type over $A$. \begin{enumerate}[(i)] \item Suppose that $D\subseteq \Mon$ is $A$-definable.
+If $D$ has finitely many convex components on $\pi(\Mon)$, then each of them is relatively defined by an $A$-instance of some convex formula.
+In particular, $D\cap \pi(\Mon)$ is relatively defined by a Boolean combination of $A$-instances of initial formulae. \item Suppose that $E$ is a relatively $A$-definable convex equivalence relation on $\pi(\Mon)$.
 Then there exists an $A$-definable convex equivalence relation $E_0$ which agrees with $E$ on $\pi(\Mon)\times\pi(\Mon)$.
-Moreover, if $E_1(x,y)$ is a $A$-definable convex equivalence relation which is coarser than $E$ on $\pi(\Mon)$, then $E_0$ can be chosen so that $E_1$ is coarser than $E_0$.
+Moreover, if $E_1(x,y)$ is an $A$-definable convex equivalence relation on $\Mon$ such that $E$ is finer than $E_1$ on $\pi(\Mon)$, then $E_0$ can be chosen finer than $E_1$.